chevah/pythia/README.rst

 -------------------

 * Windows Server 2012 R2 and newer (x86 and x64)
+* macOS 10.13 and newer.
+* all glibc-based Linux distributions (glibc 2.5+ for x64, 2.23+ for arm64)

+Platforms on which the system OpenSSL is used:

-* Red Hat Linux Enterprise 7 and 8 (including derivatives such as CentOS)
+* Red Hat Linux Enterprise 8 and newer (including derivatives such as CentOS)
 * Amazon Linux 2
 * Ubuntu Server 18.04 and 20.04
-* all glibc-based Linux distributions (glibc 2.5+ for x64, 2.23+ for arm64)
 * Alpine Linux 3.12
-* macOS 10.13 and newer.

 Platforms that should work, but are not regularly tested: